 - Have never been able to practice it consistently, for whatever reason

-We spend a little bit of time every day practicing mindfulness, both in meditation and in daily life.
+We spend a little bit of time every day practicing mindfulness, both in meditation and in your daily life.
 Once you complete the Camp, you’ll have a modest but consistent daily practice, and the ability to bring mindfulness into everyday life.

-The Camp is a web-based course, and the different sections of the course represent different areas of the Camp.
+The Camp is a web-based course, and the different sections of the site represent different areas of the Camp.

 When you register, your first step will be to visit the Orientation Lodge.
-Here you’ll learn how Camp Calm works.
+Here you’ll learn the details on how Camp Calm works.